Gemmy Spirit Ball Repair

 Turn the base/head upright and turn the head so it is facing away from you.
 Part the black fabric covering the neck area of the back of our witch.
 Chances are, you will see this:

-As you can see there's a black rubber band, just hanging there, its effective life literally hanging in the balance.
+As you can see there’s a black rubber band, just hanging there, its effective life literally hanging in the balance.
 That little black band is supposed to be stretched between those 2 drive pulleys.
-That's what makes this little woman's head move like that!
-Here's another view of those wheels, with the belt removed:
+That’s what makes this little head move like that!
+Here’s another view of those wheels, with the belt removed:

 Using your tweezers remove that little belt, it's very very greasy, which doesn't at all help keep it in place on those plastic wheels.